DavidMorano/system/src/libuc/mnw/README.txt

 MNW

-These are (very special) string or buffer copy functions.
+These are (very special) memory-oriented string or buffer copy functions.